security-force-monitor/research-handbook/source/units-relations.rst

 Description
 ~~~~~~~~~~~

-The human readable name of the unit that is the "parent" of another unit or which has personnel serving within it as members drawn from another unit.
+The human readable name of the unit that is the "parent" of another :ref:`unit` or which has personnel serving within it as members drawn from another :ref:`unit`.

 Attribute type
 ~~~~~~~~~~~~~~